 These are only available when your league type is set to dynasty.
 You can learn more about supplemental drafts here.

-Auction Draft (coming soon) - In auction leagues, instead of having a snake order of picks, owners start with a set amount of money to bid on players.
+Auction Draft - Instead of having a snake order of picks, owners start with a set amount of money to bid on players.
 Any owner can bid at any time, as long as they have money left.
 You have to choose wisely, though.
 If you blow all your money on Christian McCaffrey and Patrick Mahomes, your remaining funds won't help you fill out your roster well.

 Other Draft Options